grafana/alloy-workshop/site/docs/lab3/1_leaderboard.md

 <Question id={'moniker'} title={'Jot down your Metal Moniker here in case you need it later.'}></Question>

-## Join the Leaderboard
+## Join the Leaderboard (optional)

-The leaderboard will track everyone’s progress across missions and stay on display for the rest of the workshop.
+The leaderboard will track everyone’s progress across missions and be on display for the rest of the workshop.
 It’s all in good fun—hop on if you’re up for bragging rights, or stay off the board if you’d rather fly under the radar.
-Either way, you’ll be able to complete every challenge.
+Leaderboard or not, you'll still be able to complete the challenges.

 :::tip[Documentation Reference]